puzzle/ansible-training/content/en/docs/10/_index.en.md

 ### Task 9

 * The run of `site.yml` should have created an artifact file in the folder `artifacts/`.
-* Replay the this run by using `ansible-navigator` with the corresponding option.
+* Replay the run by using `ansible-navigator` with the corresponding option.

 {{% details title="Solution Task 9" %}}
 ```bash